khimraj/resume/README.md

 _Remote_ \
 **Webb.ai**\
 January 2024 – Present
-- Focusing on advancing the automation of troubleshooting processes for DevOps/SRE issues in cloud environments, leveraging expertise in deploying and optimizing LLM agents.
+- Focusing on advancing the automation of troubleshooting processes for DevOps/SRE issues in cloud environments, leveraging expertise in deploying and optimizing LLM agents and RAG systems.
+- Fine tuning LLMs to improve function call relevance, increasing accuracy from 78% to 89%.
+- Reducing DevOps/SRE debugging time by 60% and cost by 50% through enhanced root cause analysis, recommendation steps, and incident resolution.

 ### Software Engineer, Machine Learning

 _Bengaluru, India_ \
 **Ivy Homes**\
 June 2021 - November 2023
-- Steered the development of OCR, Entity Extraction, Document Classification, Text Clustering, Pricing(Valuation) Model, Liquidity Model, and intuitive Chatbot for real estate using ChatGPT.
+- Steered the development of OCR, Entity Extraction, Document Classification, Text Clustering, internal Dashboards, Pricing/Valuation Model, and Liquidity Model.
+- Achieved a significant reduction in property valuation model prediction error from 15% to 8% MdAPE.
+- Built a LLM powered chatbot for real estate, automating responses for 90% of user queries when the support team is offline, improving customer support coverage.
-- Deployed Pricing Model using Django and implemented VPN to protect internal data.
+- Implemented robust data pipelines and deployed the pricing model using Django, incorporated a VPN layer to secure internal dashboards access and protect sensitive data.

 ### Machine Learning Intern

 _Remote_ \
 **Skillbee**\
 April 2021 – June 2021
-- Worked on Job Recommendation and Relevance problems.
+- Created solutions for Job Recommendation and Relevance challenges.
 - Worked on Deep Learning-based document classification which improved the CV relevance on the platform from 65% to 93%.

 ### Software Development Engineer Intern